 – Why do they need your product?

 The end goal is the driving force that motivates users and encourages them to take action.
-It answers what users hope or need to attain when using your product, acting as a central focal point for personas.
+It answers what users hope or need to attain when using your product, acting as a central focal point for marketing personas too.
 End goals are essential in understanding user preferences and needs so you can create something that meets their demands.

 Jill is very organized and likes to visit only one website to plan her trips - she wants everything to be collected in our place.
 For instance, if you were to design a travel helper for this user persona, you'd first think about merging booking tickets, hotels, and transfers in one place.